aqidd/educare-2021-microservices/README.md

-## Literally Microservice
+# Literally Microservices

+This repository aims to show designing microservices with ExpressJS and deploying with Docker.
+It consists of:

-1 backend file
+- 1 backend file

-1 frontend file
+- 1 frontend file

-1 deployment file
+- 1 deployment file

+## Requirements

+You need to download [Docker](https://docs.docker.com/get-docker/) to run this repository.

-### How to Run the Repository
+## How to Run the Repository

 Make sure you have Docker & Docker Compose Installed.